sebastianchristopher/Java8OCANotes/README.md

   - right before a decimal point
   - right after a decimal point
   - right after the prefixes 0b, 0B, 0x, and 0X (but legal after octal prefix 0)
-  - prior to an L suffix
+  - prior to an L or F suffix (or l, f, D, etc)
 ```java
 double d1 = _0.1; // illegal
 double d2 = 0._1; // illegal